 PC The LoranGPS program is for Windows 95 through Windows 8 and requires at least 30 MB of disk space (more with charts).
-MAC It will run on Intel based MACs using CodeWeavers' CrossOver for the MAC.
+MAC It may run on Intel based MACs using CodeWeavers' CrossOver for the MAC.
+My recent experience is that something has changed and now it is much harder to install properly with the latest versions.
 CrossOver costs $60 and does not need a copy of Windows to run.
 MAC owners can also use a Windows emulator like Parallels or dual booting to run it but these require a legal copy of Windows to run.
 For Crossover, see: www.codeweavers.com and check LoranGPS in What Runs.

 Conversion service is available if you don't want to buy the program, but just want to get some Loran points converted or points moved from one brand of GPS to another.
 The charge depends on the work needed.
 If you do the data entry, it is much cheaper.
 If your data is in electronic form and can be copied and pasted, then you get a flat rate of $30.
 If you send us a hand written list that has to be typed in by us, of if you send a hard copy that might be scanned in and processed by OCR then the rate depends on the number of waypoints.
 Call or write for a quote.
 Indicate what form your data might be in.

 12/18/14 Added import and export of tracks for P-Sea Windplot and Nobeltec ONF formats.